 Time is important.
 You need to save your time to deliver more newsletters to the inboxes of your targeted customers.
 To fix your errors, you can save time by adopting instruments such as Grammarly, Hemmingway Editor, and TrustMyPaper.
 This will also make your work more credible.

 As a sender, you have a responsibility toward your subscribers’ to provide them with an opportunity to unsubscribe.
 You can add an unsubscribe option while designing your newsletter.
 Make sure it is available to the readers easily.

 - Add appropriate pictures:

 Include images that are in accordance with the subject of your content.
-This will help you in engaging more audiences.
-Including images has a tendency to attract more opening rate.
+This will help you engage more audiences.
+Including images tends to attract more opening rates.